Sunday, July 31, 2011

 Sunday, July 17, 2011

-Its not about whether we have Wealth Distribution or not, we've always had that and will always have that, the question is to what degree and what we do with it.
+Its not about whether we have wealth distribution or not, we've always had that and will always have that.
+The question is to what degree and what we do with it.
 The fact is to have a strong economy in America and any other major country in the world.
 Taxes on everyone have to be low enough but not too low.
-So there's enough incentive for people to go to school, get the skills that they need to earn a good living and be as independent on government for their financial survival as possible.
+So there's enough incentive for people to go to school, get the skills that they need to earn a good living and be as independent of government for their financial survival as possible.
 Otherwise people aren't going to want to do these things, because government will end up with most of their money.
-Making them more dependent on government then they need to be.
+Making them more dependent on government than they need to be.

 Saturday, July 16, 2011

-The two competing visions here between Naomi Klein and Milton Freidman, two people with different Political Ideology's as different as water and fire by the way, or a Meat Lovers Platter and a Vegetarian Salad.
-Is Democratic Socialism on Naomi Klein's part, the idea that government should be used to make the country as good and fair as possible through Social Insurance Programs from the Federal Government, the Welfare State.
-And that no one should make too much more money in their eyes then others.
-And when they make too much money in their eyes, they should be highly taxed and that money should be given to people who don't have enough.
-Thats the Naomi Klein Political Vision the Fairness Doctrine or a quick summary of it.
+The two competing visions here between Naomi Klein and Milton Freidman, two people with different political ideologies as different as water and fire by the way, or a meat lovers platter and a vegetarian salad.
+The debate democratic socialism on Naomi Klein's part.
+The idea that government should be used to make the country as good and fair as possible through social insurance programs from the Federal Government, the welfare state.
+And that no one should make too much more money in their eyes than others.
+And when they make too much money in Socialist's eyes, they should be highly taxed and that money should be given to people who don't have enough.
+Thats the Naomi Klein political vision, the Fairness Doctrine or a quick summary of it.

-Two competing Political ideology's and Visions and what Naomi Klein and Milton Friedman offer here is a choice.
-The Freedom for people to Choose which vision to select or not select at all and perhaps pick something else or nothing.
-Thats what Free People can do in a Free Society like America.
+Two competing political ideologies and visions and what Naomi Klein and Milton Friedman offer here is a choice.
+The freedom for people to choose which vision to select or not select at all and perhaps pick something else or nothing.
+Thats what free people can do in a free society like America.